daniel-macrae/MachineLearning-2022/README.md

 | GBDT with Handcrafted | 81.05 | 72.50 | 89.60 |
 | CNN | **99.22** | **98.70** | **99.75** |

-We find that the accuracies of machine learning methods used to classify handwritten digits are subject to distinct patterns present in the handwritten structures of different languages.
+We find that the accuracies of machine learning methods used to classify handwritten digits are subject to distinct patterns present in the handwritten structures of different languages.
 While the classifiers themselves, the SVM, Gradient Boosting and CNN, showed only a slight increase in classification accuracy on the Chinese digits over the Arabic digits provided by the MNIST dataset.
 This difference was constant throughout all five classification pipelines.
-We also conclude that tailoring the handcrafted features to specific patterns in the handwriting of different languages was a significant contributor to variations in classification accuracy between the two languages in our dataset.
+We also conclude that tailoring the handcrafted features to specific patterns in the handwriting of different languages was a significant contributor to variations in classification accuracy between the two languages in our dataset.
 Thus, more ‘automated’ (deep) learning algorithms for feature extraction and classification may be better suited to learning to classify handwriting in problem spaces where multiple languages may be present.